On behalf of the Board of Directors it is our privilege and honour to present thenineteenth Annual Report and the

 A Secretarial Audit Report submitted by M/s A. N. Kukreja a Company Secretary inpractice is annexed with the report as Annexure E. Regarding inadequate number ofIndependent Directors as stated in the Secretarial Audit Report it is stated that theCompany is in the process of finding suitable candidates to be appointed as IndependentDirectors and the requisite number of Independent Directors will be appointed shortly.

-DISCLOSURE UNDER SEXUAL HARRASSMENT OF WOMEN AT workplace (PREVENTION PROHIBITION& REDRESSAL) ACT 2013
+DISCLOSURE UNDER SEXUAL HARRASSMENT OF WOMEN AT WORKPLACE (PREVENTION PROHIBITION& REDRESSAL) ACT 2013 material orders passed by

 CORPORATE GOVERNANCE CERTIFICATE

 As required under SEBI (Listing Obligations and Disclosure Requirements) Regulations2015 the Report on Corporate Governance together with Auditors' Certificate regardingCompliance of the SEBI Code of Corporate Governance is annexed herewith.